rbush1127/Data-Science-Portfolio/README.md

 ## [PGA Tour Tournament Finishes](https://github.com/rbush1127/Data-Science-Portfolio/blob/main/PGA%20Tour/Model%20Tuning%20%26%20Feature%20Engineering.ipynb)
 As an avid golfer and PGA Tour fan, I was curious to see how accurately I could predict the finish of each player at a given event if I knew the course being played, the tournament being held, and their recent performance.
 In this project, I fit a Support Vector Machine which predicts whether a player will make the cut, and an XGBoost regressor to predict their finish relative to par.

-The SVM achieved 75% accuracy and 82% precision in predicting whether a player would miss the cut, and the XGBRegressor predicted player's strokes relative to par with an average error of 5.1 strokes.
+The SVM achieved 75% accuracy and 82% precision in predicting whether a player would miss the cut.
+The XGBRegressor predicted player's strokes relative to par with an average error of 5.1 strokes.